TCM Group A/S : Major shareholder announcement

 Major shareholder announcement

-Referring to section 30 of the Capital Markets Act, TCM Group A/S (the "Company"), can inform, that Taiga Investment Funds PLC has notified, that their aggregate holding of shares amounts to less than 5% as of 29 June 2023.
+Referring to section 30 of the Capital Markets Act, TCM Group A/S (the "Company"), can inform, that BI Asset Management Fondsmæglerselskab A/S has notified, that they own 1,130,631 shares in the Company, corresponding to 10.75% of the total share capital and of the voting rights.

 For further information please contact: